 3. Password Strength

 This is of utmost importance that you keep a secure password for your website, this way you are giving the hacker a tough time in intruding your site.

 If you keep simple passwords like “your name” or “12345” then it will be easy for the hackers to guess it and log in to your site.
-Hackers are very good at understanding human psyche so even if you think some simple word like “password” could not be guessed, DON’T take the risk.
+Hackers are very good at understanding the human psyche so even if you think some simple words like “password” could not be guessed, DON’T take the risk.
 Once hacked, you might lose your account.
 As the hacker may immediately change the password and start adding malware to your site.

 So this is a rule of thumb; always choose some complicated yet related password which you are sure that no one other than you can easily break down.
 It’s recommended your password contains uppercase letters, lower case letters as well as random numbers so that your hacker is given some tough time.

 You don’t necessarily need a long password, just a unique one that only YOU can easily relate to.

 Secure Socket Layer certificate is used by many websites like Google, Facebook, and Twitter.
 Instead of HTTP in the link, you may see https which is indicating the SSL certification.
 This ensures that the connection is encrypted and safe to use.